RickPatneaude/SantaDungeonEscape/readme.txt

 Use either the arrow keys, or W,A,S,D to move Santa (W, UP, or SPACE will make Santa jump).
 SHIFT will make Santa run.
 ESC quits to Windows.

-3. [HOW TO PLAY] In order to run -- a planned executable version may not be ready at submission.
-If this is the case, the game's latest source code file (see below) will need to be run using Python (latest version) with Pygame (latest version) installed.
+3. [HOW TO PLAY] In order to run -- If you have a 64-bit Windows PC, the game can be run by downloading "Santa1.zip", extracting the contents to a folder of your choice, and running "Santa1.exe".
+For Mac/Linux users, The game's latest source code file (see below) will need to be run using Python (latest version) with Pygame (latest version) installed.
 Please see https://www.pygame.org/wiki/GettingStarted for help installing Pygame.
+Functionality has not yet been tested on Mac or Linux.

 4. [Known issues]